katanay/pytorch-captcha-recognition/README.md

 Why is it that current classfication result is much better than [python-captcha-recognition](https://github.com/shishishu/python-captcha-recognition)?
 - Labels are always correct in custom_captcha_image rather than ocr methods
 - Uppercase and lowercase is recognized different in current training process (total 62 classes) while all the letters are converted to lowercase and then do classification (total 36 classes) before
-- Num of training examples is much higher and deep learning model (resNet here) is more suitable
+- Num of training examples is much higher and deep learning model (ResNet here) is more suitable
 - End-to-end training: raw captcha iamge -> labels, no image preprocessing involved
 - It is scalable to different web styles (changes in captcha generation is required only)